bigboxer23/meural-control/README.md

 # meural-control

-This project provides ability to push content to a Meural display from an external URL.
-It provides a webserver and services with swagger documented endpoints that can be leveraged to control the meural and push arbitrary content.
-The user/pw of the netgear account need to be provided so we can fetch the meural information and control it locally.
+This project provides ability to push content to a Meural display from content sources not supported by the official software.
+Supported sources include <b>OpenAI (Dall-e)</b>, a <b>Google Photos Album</b>, or an <b>external URL</b>.
+It provides a webserver and services
+with swagger documented endpoints that can be leveraged to control the Meural and push arbitrary content.
+The user/pw of the netgear account need to be provided so we can fetch the Meural information and control it locally.

 It leverages Meural's API which their web-interface and mobile app run on.
 Documentation can be found <a href="https://documenter.getpostman.com/view/1657302/RVnWjKUL#intro/">here.</a><br>

 There is also an http server that runs directly on the Meural device, which is used to post content directly to.
 This project currently uses
-`/remote/postcard/` & `/remote/control_check/sleep` commands<br>
+`/remote/postcard/`, `/remote/control_command/resume`, `/remote/control_command/suspend` & `/remote/control_check/sleep` commands<br>

 ## Content Sources
-Presently google photos is the sole supported content source (other than passing an arbitrary URL to the web server's API endpoint).
-Each of the sources will iterate through its content and display a new item from the source by the period defined by `scheduler-time` value set in `application.properties` file
+Each of the sources will iterate through its content and display a new item from the source by the period defined by `scheduler-time` value set in `application.properties` (other than passing an arbitrary URL to the web server's API endpoint, which displays once).

 ### Google Photos
 To setup google photos integration, navigate to <a href='https://developers.google.com/photos/library/guides/get-started-java'>here</a>